EreboPSilva/ensembl-documentation/protocols/non_verts.md

 After the genomic sequence has been loaded into a database, it is screened for sequence patterns, including repeats using Red ([Girgis, H.Z., 2015](https://doi.org/10.1186/s12859-015-0654-5)), dustmasker ([Morgulis, A., *et al.*, 2006](https://doi.org/10.1089/cmb.2006.13.1028)) and TRF ([Benson, G., 1999](https://doi.org/10.1093/nar/27.2.573)).
 ### Low Complexity Feature Prediction

 Transcription start sites are predicted using Eponine–scan [6], CpG islands longer than 400 bases are predicted using CpG ([Larsen, F., *et al*, 1992](https://doi.org/10.1016/0888-7543(92)90024-m)) and tRNAs are predicted using tRNAscan-SE [Chan, P.P., *et al*, 2019](https://doi.org/10.1007/978-1-4939-9173-0_1).
 The results of Eponine-scan, CpG, and tRNAscan are for display purposes only; they are not used in the gene annotation process.
 ## Generating Automatic, Evidence-based Protein-coding Gene Models

 Genome annotation is generated primarily through alignment of publicly available transcriptomic data to the genome.
 Gaps in the annotation are filled via protein-to-genome alignments of a select set of proteins.
 The data and techniques employed to generate gene models are outlined here.
 ### Model Generation Through Alignment of Transcriptomic Data to the Genome

 #### Aligning RNASeq Data
 Where available, RNA-seq data are downloaded from [ENA](https://www.ebi.ac.uk/ena/) and utilised for annotation.
-The obtained reads are aligned to the genome using STAR ([Dobin A., *et al*, 2013](https://academic.oup.com/bioinformatics/article/29/1/15/272537?login=true)) and models assembled using Scallop ([Shao M., Kingsford C., 2017](https://www.nature.com/articles/nbt.4020)).
+The obtained reads are aligned to the genome using STAR ([Dobin A., *et al*, 2013](https://doi.org/10.1093/bioinformatics/bts635)) and models assembled using Scallop ([Shao M., Kingsford C., 2017](https://doi.org/10.1038/nbt.4020)).

 #### Aligning Long-read Transcriptomic Data
 Where available, long-read transcriptomic data (PacBio IsoSeq or Oxford Nanopore) are downloaded from [ENA](https://www.ebi.ac.uk/ena/) and used in the annotation process.
-The long-read data are mapped to the genome using Minimap2 ([Li H., 2018](https://academic.oup.com/bioinformatics/article/34/18/3094/4994778)) with the recommended settings for Iso-Seq and Nanopore data.
+The long-read data are mapped to the genome using Minimap2 ([Li H., 2018](https://doi.org/10.1093/bioinformatics/bty191)) with the recommended settings for Iso-Seq and Nanopore data.

 #### Validating Protein-coding Models
-Protein-coding models are validated by aligning the longest ORF against a database of eukaryotic UniProt proteins using Diamond ([Buchfink B., Reuter K., Drost HG., 2021](https://www.nature.com/articles/s41592-021-01101-x)).
-If the alignments are insufficient, additional validation is performed using RNASamba ([Camargo A.P., *et al*, 2020](https://academic.oup.com/nargab/article/2/1/lqz024/5701461)) and CPC2 ([Kang Y., 2017](https://academic.oup.com/nar/article/45/W1/W12/3831091)).
+Protein-coding models are validated by aligning the longest ORF against a database of eukaryotic UniProt proteins using Diamond ([Buchfink B., *et al.*, 2021](https://doi.org/10.1038/s41592-021-01101-x)).
+If the alignments are insufficient, additional validation is performed using RNASamba ([Camargo A.P., *et al*, 2020](https://doi.org/10.1093/nargab/lqz024)) and CPC2 ([Kang Y., *et al.*, 2017](https://doi.org/10.1093/nar/gkx428)).
 ### Model Generation Through Protein-to-Genome Alignments

-Protein sequences are downloaded from public databases and aligned to the genome in a splice-aware manner using GenBlast ([She, R., *et al*, 2011](https://academic.oup.com/bioinformatics/article/27/15/2141/403866)).
+Protein sequences are downloaded from public databases and aligned to the genome in a splice-aware manner using GenBlast ([She, R., *et al*, 2011](https://doi.org/10.1093/bioinformatics/btr342)).
 The proteins aligned to the genome are selected subsets of [UniProt](https://www.uniprot.org/) ([The UniProt Consortium, 2017](https://doi.org/10.1093/nar/gkw1099)) and [OrthoDB](https://www.orthodb.org/) ([Kriventseva E.K., *et al*, 2019](https://doi.org/10.1093/nar/gky1053)) proteins, chosen to provide broad and targeted coverage of the species' proteome of interest.

 For GenBlast, a cut-off of 50% coverage and 30% identity, with an e-value threshold of e-1, is applied, and the exon repair option is enabled.
 The top 10 transcript models generated by GenBlast for each protein meeting these cut-offs are retained.